dimitri-feniou/Trustpilot_api/readme.md

 ## How to use

 * http://127.0.0.1:8000/category - to see the list of categories
 * http://127.0.0.1:8000/trustpilot?category={category}&pages={number_pages} - with the chosen category in {category} and the number of pages scraped in {number_pages}.
-Peux potentiellement bugger selon la categorie et le nombre de pages choisi.
+Peux potentiellement bugger selon la categorie et le nombre de pages choisies.
  * http://127.0.0.1:8000/trustpilot - with default values as "aliments" and "1"

 ## Folders/Files